datanav/docs/patterns.rst

    :local:

 We've identified a set of patterns when working with problems related to dataflows in Sesam.
-We find it very useful to name these patterns as it makes it easier to refer to it when discussing problems.
+We find it very useful to name these patterns as it makes it easier to refer to them when discussing problems.

 Here we present a list of them, grouped by the step in the dataflow that the problem manifests itself at.